.png/:/rs=w:600,cg:true,m)

-A single entry qualifies a piece for the
+A single entry qualifies a book for the title of

 "SPORTS BOOK OF THE YEAR"